 The City of Santa Clarita’s Sidewalk and Concrete Rehabilitation Project

 Welcome to City Sidewalk, a webpage designed to provide up-to-date information regarding our annual sidewalk and concrete rehabilitation project.
-The City spends hundreds of thousands of dollars a year to improve sidewalks, curbs, gutters, drive approaches and more throughout the City.
-The project is partially funded by the Community Development Block Grant (CDBG) program grants.
-The City anticipates the project will fulfill an 8-year backlog by 2020.
+The City spends hundreds of thousands of dollars each year to improve sidewalks, curbs, gutters, drive approaches, and more throughout the City.
+The City anticipates this project will complete the list of sidewalk displacements from the annual sidewalk inspection program completed in 2019.

 How Does the City Sidewalk Process Work?